Self Destruct Tour: Overview

-The tour was filmed for the Closure documentary that documented live performances as well as the band from 1989–1991.
+The tour was filmed for the Closure documentary that documented live performances as well as the band from 1989 to 1991.
 The second tape in the set – issued in late 1997 – featured the band's music videos.
-A DVD version, featuring bonus content, was planned for 2005.
+A DVD version, was planned for 2005.
 However, licensing issues forced an indefinite delay.
 An alleged "prototype" of the DVDs eventually leaked to torrent websites in 2006.
 This release has been attributed to Trent Reznor himself.

 This was Nine Inch Nails' first tour since the early 1990s shows for Pretty Hate Machine.
 During this time, NIN's music became angrier and more aggressive via Broken and The Downward Spiral, which led to the concerts being often violent and personal, with band members injuring themselves.
 The stage set consisted of grungy curtains that would fall for visuals during songs such as 'Hurt', or rise during more aggressive songs.
 The back of the stage was littered with darker and standing lights, with very few conventional lights.

 Reznor overhauled the band lineup and image for the tour.
 Robin Finck and Danny Lohner joined to play guitar and bass guitar, respectively.
 Chris Vrenna and James Woolley were brought back from the Pretty Hate Machine Tour Series.
 Image-wise, instead of the sloppy, low-budget style for previous tours, the band often dressed in black leather smothered in cornstarch, with members often changing their hairstyles radically for every concert.
 Finck used makeup to hide his eyebrows, and Reznor would don 'fishnet gloves' (as they would come to be known) for the show.
 The showy yet intense style earned comparisons to David Bowie, of whom Reznor was a fan.
 Later in the tour, Reznor's protégé Marilyn Manson would often join the frontman on stage to sing their songs—as evidenced in the Closure documentary.